mwpowellhtx/ServiceProcess.Extensions/README.md

 regarding whether, much less how, those workers should interact with each other.

-After careful consideration, I decided to seal the OnXYZ-style event notification, while also exposing a set of event handlers.
+After careful consideration, I also decided to seal the OnXYZ-style event notification, while at the same time exposing a corresponding set of event handlers.
 In other words, the class is closed for modification, while opening the application up for extensibility.

 ### IServiceWorker